explorable-viz/esop2025/sections-1-and-2-plan.md

 time the visualisation logic changes.
 By putting this into a programming language instead, the author of the visualisation can concern themselves purely with communication and visualisation, and defer responsibility for transparency features to the infrastructure used to implement and host the visualisation.
+- [ ]

 - [ ] Fig 2 illustrates related inputs, again using images from our implementation. [..]
-- [ ] Finally, the graphical setting makes it straightforward to compose reachability in G and its opposite the other way around, producing another provenance query called _related outputs_ which allows the user to […].
+- [ ] Finally, the graphical setting makes it straightforward to compose reachability in G and its opposite the other way around, producing another provenance query called _related outputs_ which allows the user to query the other output elements that are ``cognate'' in the opposite sense to some outputs of interest.